pspete/psPAS/docs/collections/_commands/New-PASSession.md

 New-PASSession -TenantSubdomain PCloudTenantID -Credential $cred
 ```

-Authenticates to Privilege Cloud Shared Services, where 'PCloudTenantID' is a Subdomain configured for both Identity & Privilege Cloud portals.
+Authenticates to Privilege Cloud Shared Services, where 'PCloudTenantID' is the Subdomain configured for the Privilege Cloud portal.

+The subdomain value provided will be used to discover the identity portal URL.

 ### EXAMPLE 24
 ```